mohitejaikumar/pumpdotfun-sdk/README.md

 # Pump.fun SDK for Rust

-A Rust SDK for interacting with pump.fun on Solana devnet.
+A Rust SDK for interacting with pump.fun on Solana.
 This SDK provides easy-to-use functions for creating tokens, buying from bonding curves, and selling to bonding curves.

 ## Features